tfe2-modding/tfe2-modding.github.io/Proposed Features.md

 ## Propositions

-### `skyColors` property for custom scenarios

-This would add a new optional key to a scenario JSON file that held an array of sky colors.
-Each sky color would have two keys:

-- `color` (color) - The color of the sky.
-- `time` (number) - The time to display the color.

-This could be used to create custom atmospheres and make each scenario feel unique.
-Advantages of this being it's a new feature.
+### `lang_XX.csv` loading

+This would allow loading language csv files into the game to add new translation keys in order to support multiple languages.
+The advantage of this being there really is no easy way to do this right now.

 ### `buildinginfo.json` and `buildingUpgradesInfo.json` key for spriteName